wwivbbs/wwiv/README.md

 - MS Visual C++ 2019 Community Edition.
 - GCC 8.3 (or later) on Linux
   (Debian10, Centos8 (with GCC 8 via SCL) or Ubuntu)

-You will need CMake 3.9 or later to build WWIV.
+- CMake 3.13 or newer

 ***